JosephKhai/how_to_use_git/README.md

 - Use git reset --hard with caution: This command will permanently delete the changes in your working directory.
 - Force pushing (--force) should be used carefully: It can rewrite commit history and potentially disrupt other collaborators' work.

+Note: you can use Github Desktop or Visual Studio or Visual Studio Code interface.
+However I feel a bit easier solving merge conflict in the terminal.

 Reference: https://www.atlassian.com/git